garindra/Dominator/README.md

+# Dominator

-Dominator is a Coffescript-based templating language.
+Dominator is a Coffescript-based templating library.
 It creates HTML tags from pure function calls, instead from string-based value substitutions.

+# TODO

+- Implement prettified HTML output
+- Implement more tags, including the ability to include custom ones